 (you’ll also be signed up to get weekly emails packed with research-backed ways to raise a resilient and emotionally healthy child)

-Looking for a fantastic Christmas gift for your child?
 Check out these awesome and engaging journals from Big Life Journal, they come in downloadable PDF or hard copy and help your child build a growth mindset framework of resilience!